cloudfoundry/csb-brokerpak-azure/docs/billing.md

 # Billing

-The GCP Service Broker automatically labels supported resources with organization GUID, space GUID and instance ID.
+The Service Broker automatically labels supported resources with organization GUID, space GUID and instance ID.

 When these supported services are provisioned, they will have the following labels populated with information from the request: